Home DestinationsAfricaClimbing Mount Nyiragongo – Hiking in DR Congo

 The view from the hiking trail

-We left early in the morning to hike back and while some people had said that walking down is just as difficult as hiking up, it wasn’t the case for me.
-Yes, you have to be careful with the slippery and sharp lava rock, but overall I was feeling much better because I wasn’t suffering from altitude sickness.
+We left early in the morning to hike back, and while many people had said that the descent was just as tough as the climb, I didn’t find that to be the case.
+You do need to be cautious with the slippery, sharp lava rocks, but overall it felt much easier for me since I was no longer struggling with altitude sickness.

-We only stopped twice very shortly and made a quick stop to see the snake (still sleeping at the same spot!) and a chameleon.
-I think we made it down in record time and it only took around an hour.
-We were back so early that the next group hadn’t even left and we had to wait for the driver for a good half an hour.
+We only made two very short rest stops on the way down, and along the trail we also paused quickly to see the snake (still asleep in the same spot!) and a chameleon.
+Overall, we moved fast and made it down in what felt like record time—just about an hour.
+We arrived so early that the next group hadn’t even left yet, so we ended up waiting around half an hour for our driver.

 My hotel room in Goma.
 Hotel Jerryson